KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 ## XMP data types
 This section describes how [XMP data types](https://github.com/adobe/xmp-docs/tree/master/XMPNamespaces/XMPDataTypes) shall be encoded in a glTF JSON.
+XMP supports three classes of data types: simple, structure and array.
+XMP structures are encoded via JSON objects.
+XMP arrays are encoded via JSON arrays.
+XMP simple values are generally encoded via JSON strings with the exception of `Boolean`, `Integer` and `Real` that are ecoded as described below.

 ### XMP Core Properties
 The following table describes how [XMP Core Properties](https://github.com/adobe/xmp-docs/blob/master/XMPNamespaces/XMPDataTypes/CoreProperties.md) are encoded in the glTF manifest.